Police investigate child's death | KitchenerPost.ca

-HEARST, Ont. — An autopsy will be done this week on a four-year-old child who died in northern Ontario on the weekend.
+HEARST, Ont. — Provincial police say an autopsy has failed to determine the cause of death of a four-year-old child last weekend in northern Ontario.

-Ontario Provincial Police say they were called Saturday afternoon to assist Nishnawbe-Aski Police deal with a child in medical distress on the Constance Lake First Nation near Hearst.
+Police say they were called Saturday afternoon to assist Nishnawbe-Aski Police deal with a child in medical distress on the Constance Lake First Nation near Hearst, Ont.

 The girl was taken to hospital where she was pronounced dead.